AymericMbepa/alx-low_level_programming/0x0B-malloc_free/README.md

 1-  returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.
 2- function that concatenates two strings.
+3-  function that returns a pointer to a 2 dimensional array of integers